iamjoshbinder/irwebmachine/README.md

 point in the request.
 You can also step through a request as it happens,
 altering state to change the behavior of a resource.

+IRWebmachine is still experimental and not ready for public release yet but it is
+definitely usable and useful.
+Design and implementation is still on going, and
+as soon as it feels ready a public release will come soon after.

 __USAGE__